 Guide to How Companies Recruit Employees

-How do companies recruit in an era where technology rules?
-Recruiting and hiring have changed significantly over the years and continues to evolve as technology changes.
+In an era when technology rules, recruiting and hiring has changed significantly over the years and continues to evolve.
 It's important for job seekers to be aware of how companies recruit so they can take advantage of the ways that companies are finding qualified applicants to hire.

-The recruitment phase of the hiring process takes place when the company tries to reach a pool of candidates through job postings on company and external websites, job referrals, help wanted advertisements, college campus recruitment, social media recruiting, and other recruiting outreach.
+The recruitment phase of a hiring process takes place when companies try to reach a pool of candidates through job postings on company and external websites, job referrals, help wanted advertisements, and through other resources on college campuses and social media.

 Passive Vs. Active Recruiting